Lumi-supercomputer/LUMI-AI-example/docs/containers.md

 ```
 For more information on SLURM on LUMI, please visit the [SLURM quistart page in our documentation](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

-## Installing additional python packages in a container
+## Installing additional Python packages in a container

 You might find yourself in a situation where none of the provided containers contain all Python packages you need.
 One possible way of adding custom packages not included in the image is to use virtual environment on top of the conda environment.
-For this example, we need to add the HDF5 python package `h5py` to the environment:
+For this example, we need to add the HDF5 Python package `h5py` to the environment:

 ```
 export SIF=/appl/local/containers/sif-images/lumi-pytorch-rocm-6.2.1-python-3.12-pytorch-20240918-vllm-4075b35.sif